 The new law changed the age when children can begin kindergarten.
 Under this new law, children must turn 5 years old on or before September 1 to enroll in kindergarten.
 Previously, children could be enrolled in kindergarten if they turned 5 years old by December 2.
 While this change of a few months may seem small, it can mean a big difference during these early years when children are rapidly growing and developing.

 The law also created transitional kindergarten.
-Children with birthdays from September 2nd through December 2nd will have an opportunity to continue building their skills and abilities.
+Children with birthdays as listed below will have an opportunity to continue building their skills and abilities.
 Their time in transitional kindergarten will help them to succeed in kindergarten, become leaders in the classroom and confidently navigate the school day routine.

 WHAT HAPPENS IN A TRANSITIONAL KINDERGARTEN CLASSROOM?

 In transitional kindergarten, teachers help children develop social skills through activities that build confidence and communication.
 They also expose children to reading and math in an exciting, interactive way by using educational games to teach children about words and sentences and help them understand mathematical concepts like counting and patterns.

 Transitional kindergarten students have their own classroom with their own teacher.

 They attend an extended school day from approx. 8:20 a.m. to 2:30 p.m. (times vary by school site).

 Parents have the option of a half-day morning program.

 They participate in all kindergarten activities such as music and art throughout the year.